chinmaykhamkar/LoR/README.md

 project setup

--> Root folder conist of node project and client folder consist of react project.
+-> Root folder consist of node project and client folder consist of react project.

 -> Run npm install in root and client folder respectively